IthacaThings/ttn-multitech-cm/README.md

 There is *Makefile* in the root of this repo that can be used to fetch files from upstream.

-### make fetch
+### make all
-There are two commands to relating to fetching upstream files.
-This command will fetch files that are required, but updates can potentially break gateway configuration.
+This command will fetch files that are required to run ansible on the target.
+Principly the ttnctl binary needed to register a gateway with TTN.

+Updates can potentially break gateway configuration.
 After an initial deploy, these updated files should be used in a test environment to ensure that nothing breaks before deploying them to a production environment.

 Before your initial configuration, run this command.